gamallo/mastodon-scrape/README.md

 ## How to use:

-* Module `timeline`: retrieve toots using hashtags along a timeline You need to specify the hashtag or keyword and a specific period of time (since (-s)  to (-t).
+* Module `timeline`: this module uses hashtags to retrieve toots over time, starting with the present and looking backwards.
+You need to specify a hashtag/keyword (for instance -k putin) and a specific period of time: for instance: `-s 2023-11-18 -t 2023-11-19`.
+This is a possible query:

 ```./mastodon -m timeline -k putin -s 2023-11-18 -t 2023-11-19```